 Helen was appointed Principal of the Girls’ Division in July 2015.
 Prior to joining King’s, Helen was Head of Biology at St Hilary’s (now Alderley Edge School for Girls).
 Helen has two children, both of whom attend King's.

 Mr Richard Davies, Principal, Sixth Form

 Mr Davies read Modern History and completed his PGCE at Jesus College, Oxford University.
 He has a wide range of teaching experience in the state and private sector in the UK and in New Zealand.

 Richard was involved in establishing a new Sixth Form College as an Assistant Principal, and then Vice Principal, in Salisbury.
 His career has included spells as a Deputy Head, Head of History, Humanities Co-ordinator and Director of Examinations and Testing.
 He has also been an examination team leader for A Level History and was a member of the AMiE Council between 2016 and 2018.

 Mrs Ruth Roberts, Senior Teacher

 Ruth read English and Modern Languages at Oxford University, graduating in 1987 with First Class Honours, having spent a year as a language assistant in Germany.
 After university, she pursued her interest in literature at Sotheby’s in London, where she was senior cataloguer of English printed books and manuscripts.

-Relocation to the North West gave Ruth the chance to study for her PGCE qualification at Manchester University.
+Ruth studied for her PGCE qualification at Manchester University.
 In 2005 she joined King’s and served as Head of Year 7 and as Vice-Principal of the Sixth Form before being appointed Principal of the Sixth Form in 2011.
 In July 2015, Ruth was appointed as Senior Teacher.